Understanding Neck Injuries and How Iron Neck Can Aid in Recovery

 2. Neck Extension with Iron Neck

-Neck Muscles (Posterior Neck)
+Target: Back Neck Muscles (Posterior Neck)

 - Attach the Iron Neck harness to your head.